makerplane/canfix-spec/README.rst

 pay for specifications or licenses.
 It also encourages collaboration in the development and improvement of the protocols themselves.

 FIX is a protocol family.
-This document will describe the CAN-FIX implementation of the FIX protocol.
-CAN-FIX is a CAN specific implementation of the FIX protocol.
+This document will describe the CAN-FiX implementation of the FIX protocol.
+CAN-FiX is a CAN specific implementation of the FIX protocol.

 The specification documents are built with Sphinx.
 The following shows how to